 You'd be amazed how much fun there is in a tiny box from the best cheap board games.
-They tend to be shorter experiences than the beefy games you'll find in our list of the over best board games overall, but they're no less sharp.
+They tend to be shorter experiences than the beefy games you'll find in our list of the over best board games overall, but they're no less sharp and innovative.

 A lot of the best cheap board games are card games, for understandable cost reasons, but they're a million miles from feeling like something you can play with a normal 52-card deck.
-Some use cards to build maps, while others have cards with special powers that interact precisely and innovatively.
-And there are still games that have a traditional board, and other great essential components – hell one here has a 3D airship you'll build.
+Some use cards to build maps, while others have cards with special powers that interact precisely and inventively.
+And there are still games that have a traditional board, and other great essential components – hell, one here has a 3D airship that you'll build.

-What you'll find here make for ideal Christmas gifts for board games, or are great if you want some fantastic games to play with friends without taking over a bookshelf.
-They're regulars for us with friends, even though we own much more elaborate (and expensive) games.
+What you'll find here make for ideal gifts for board gamers, or are great if you want some fantastic games to play with friends without taking over a bookshelf.
+They're regulars for us with friends, even though we also own much more elaborate (and expensive) games.

 - The best board games for kids